Creating a custom rule

 - Global rule tests

-- Use global rules to detect things like "multiple user login failures" where the events from that user might appear on multiple Event Processors.
-For example, if you configured this rule for 5 login failures in 10 minutes from the same user name, and set as a Local rule, all 5 of those login failures must appear on the same Event Processor.
-Therefore, if 3 login failures were on one Event Processor and 2 were on another, no offense is generated.
+- Use global rules to detect things like "multiple user login failures" where the events from that user might appear on multiple Event processors.
+For example, if you configured a Local rule for five login failures in 10 minutes from the same username, all 5 of those login failures must appear on the same Event Processor.
+Therefore, if three login failures were on one Event Processor and 2 were on another, no offense is generated.
 However, if you set this rule to Global, it generates an offense.

 From the Test Group list, select one or more tests that you want to add